 OpenKM incorporates a barcode reading and identification module.
-The barcode module supports the following formats and thanks to OpenKM's plug-in architecture, it is possible to make it easily extensible to other formats.
+The barcode module supports the following formats:

 It's a high density numerical barcode.
 In addition, it includes four special characters (A, B, C, D), which do not appear in the code interpretation.
 This barcode is of variable length and doesn't have checksum.